Posted on

 You would also have customers on annual or quarterly plans.

-Hence as the business grows, calculating churn rate will become a nightmare for you.
+Hence as the business grows, calculating the churn rate will become a nightmare for you.

 So, how would you arrive at the accurate churn rate considering all cases?